 2. INCRETINS IN GLUCOSE METABOLISM

-“The term “incretin” was coined in 1932 to describe hormonal substance that stimulated upper gut mucosa i.e., islet secretions of the pancreas” (La barre 1932, Rehfeld 2018).
+“The term 'incretin' was coined in 1932 to describe the hormonal substance that stimulated upper gut mucosa i.e., islet secretions of the pancreas” (La barre 1932, Rehfeld 2018).
 "Oral glucose elicits a higher insulin response than intravenous glucose at identical plasma glucose (PG) profiles (isoglycaemia) is termed as incretin effect” (Mc Intyre et al.1964, Elrick et al.1964).
 Glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1(GLP-1) are the two incretin hormones from the upper (GIP, ‘K’ cells) and lower (GLP-1, ‘L’ cells) gut (Holst and Gromada 2004).
 “The secretion of these incretins vary with individuals with same trend (Nauck et al.2004, Calanna et al.2013).
 Thus, incretins are the gut hormones that potentiate insulin secretion after meal ingestion in a glucose-dependent manner.
-While, GIP and GLP-1 are two major incretins, gastrin and CCK may also play minor role in the pathophysiology of type 2 diabetes.
+While, GIP and GLP-1 are two major incretins, gastrin and CCK may also play a minor role in the pathophysiology of type 2 diabetes.
 GLP-1 and GIP enhance the effects of insulin, suppress glucagon release, and decrease hepatic gluconeogenesis to maintain BG levels in healthy subjects” (Asmar et al. 2010).
 Reduced incretin effect is a consequence of the diabetic state and not a primary event in the development of type 2 diabetes (Knop et al.2007).
-"Incretin effect is also, reported to be reduced in type 1 diabetes subjects and normal fasting glucose levels” (Nauck et al.1986, Meier and Nauck 2006,Bagger et al.2011).
-Glucagon producing α-cells, play a key role in glucose counter-regulation to avoid hypoglycemia.
-GLP-1 is secreted from the ‘L’-cells located in the gut epithelium (Solcia et al.1980) with enteroendocrine cells distributed throughout the jejunum, ileum and colon (Hansen et al.2013).
+"Incretin effect is also reported to be reduced in type 1 diabetes subjects and normal fasting glucose levels” (Nauck et al.1986, Meier and Nauck 2006,Bagger et al.2011).
+Glucagon-producing α-cells, play a key role in glucose counter-regulation to avoid hypoglycemia.
+GLP-1 is secreted from the ‘L’-cells located in the gut epithelium (Solcia et al.1980) with enteroendocrine cells distributed throughout the jejunum, ileum, and colon (Hansen et al.2013).
 GLP1 circulates in two equipotent forms as GLP17-37 and GLP17-36 amide (Wettergren et al.1998), but most circulating GLP1 in humans is GLP17-36 amide (Orskov et al.1994).
 “GLP-1 enhances the differentiation of new B-cells from progenitor cells in the pancreatic duct epithelium” (Zhou et al.1990) “stimulating cell proliferation (Xu et al.1999, Butler Alexandra 2013, Bai et al.2005).
 GLP-1 is capable of inhibiting apoptosis of B-cells” (Farilla et al.2003) to “maintain a balance between apoptosis and proliferation (Bonner-Weir Susan 2000).
 GIP cells are found in the small intestinal mucosa” (Mortensen et al.2003) secreted from specific endocrine cells, known as ‘K’ cells in response to glucose, amino acids, and lipids (Falko James et al.1975, Buchan Alison et al.1978).

 Table 1.
 Gut hormones in glucose homeostasis